-- In OO languages, data values (except for designated non-OO types) are special records [structures] (finite mappings from names to values, which are not necessarily objects).
+- In OO languages, OO data values (except for designated non-OO types) are special records [structures] (finite mappings from names to values, which are not necessarily objects).
 In OO parlance, the components of record are called members. - Some members of an object may be functions called methods.
 Methods take this (the object in question) as an implicit parameter.
 Some OO languages like Java also support static methods that do not depend on this; these methods have no implicit parameters. - Methods (instance methods in Java) can only be invoked on objects (the implicit parameter).
-Additional parameters are optional, depending on whether the method expects them. - For a language to qualify as OO, it must support inheritance, an explicit taxonomy for classifying objects based on their members.
+Additional parameters are optional, depending on whether the method expects them. - A language with objects is OO if it supports inheritance, an explicit taxonomy for classifying objects based on their members and class names.
 In single inheritance, this taxonomy forms a tree; in multiple inheritance, it forms a rooted DAG (directed acyclic graph).
 Inheritance also provides a simple mechanism for defining some objects as extensions of others. - Most OO languages are class-based (my preference because it supports a simple static type system).
-In class-based OO languages, every object is an instance of a class (an object template)
+In class-based OO languages, every object is an instance of a class (an object template).